bdlm/errors/README.md

 )
 ```

 One of the most common frustrations with go error handling is the lack of exceptions in the language.
 You can use the `panic`/`recover` method to simulate the behavior but that's akward, clunky, requires many lines of code, and is hard to follow.
-It is also very common practice to handle an exception and run additional code or simply use an exception to inform higher-level code about internal behavior from deeper in the call stack.

 As Pike says, errors are values, and when `panic`/`recover` isn't a reasonable solution you have to handle passing that information up the stack yourself.
 Which kind of sucks and leaves us with the `if err != nil` idiom which is fairly useless without a solid pattern behind it.

-Since the idom is that we handle the error all the way up the stack anyway, it's trivial to make errors much, much more useful with a good error package.
-This package makes this simple and supports tracing the call stack and the error callers.
+Since the idom is that we handle the error all the way up the stack anyway, it's trivial to make errors much more informative with a good error package.
+The `bdlm/errors` package makes this simple and supports tracing the call stack and the error callers.

-It is still possible to define custom errors.
 Custom error types are fully compatible with this package as well and can be used freely.

+## The `Err` interface

+The exported methods return an interface that exposes additional metadata and

 ## Error stacks